 In an entirely different and accidental experiment, Abeego Founder, Toni Desrosiers, noted the difference between cucumber wrapped in Abeego (the top cuke) versus cucumber wrapped in airtight plastic (the bottom cuke).
 The plastic caused the cucumber to sweat, build up excess moisture, and turn into squishy spoiling mush.

 Abeego picks up where the peels leaves off.
-Without protection, cut cucumbers are exposed to excess air that sucks away their high water content, and in turn, their nutrients.
-When trapped in airtight plastic wrap or a plastic bag, cucumbers start to sweat and become slimy, moldy, and mushy.
-In Abeego, cucumbers are able to release their oxidizing gases while still being protected from air, light & moisture.
+Without protection, cut cucumbers lose moisture rapidly, including their nutrients.
+When trapped in airtight plastic wrap or a plastic bag, cucumbers sweat and become slimy, moldy, and mushy.
+In Abeego, cucumbers are able to release their oxidizing gases (breathe) while still being protected from air, light & moisture.

 HOW TO STORE WHOLE CUCUMBERS